Advertisement

 Anything you’d never do again?

 We would do it all at once instead of staggered projects.
-We’d move out while the work was being done, and I would ensure we had a project manager.
+We moved out while the team did the work, and I made sure we had a project manager.
 My husband would say we’re never renovating again – but I do love it, especially the planning phase.

 Anything you’d change?